 Granted, these engineers aren’t building robots, dinosaurs or spaceships.
 Better yet – they are deploying the foundations to support business functions like product development, human capital management, or applications which stream movies about robots, dinosaurs, and spaceships to millions of people around the world.

 The type of structured data or unstructured content which a hyperscale data center supports varies from business to business.
-There are, however, common needs for faster delivery, tighter security, and rock-solid reliability for any enterprise that needs the sort of capacity only a Hyperscale Service framework can deliver.
+There are, however, common needs for faster delivery, tighter data center security, and rock-solid reliability for any enterprise that needs the sort of capacity only a Hyperscale Service framework can deliver.

 From our experience, here are the top five reasons to have a hyperscale data center to meet your growing business information management needs.